Second-order testing for hyperthyroidism in patients with low thyroid-stimulating hormone values and normal thyroxine levels

 Therapy with amiodarone can lead to depressed T3 values.

-Phenytoin, phenylbutazone, and salicylates cause release of T3 from the binding proteins, thus leading to a reduction in the total T3 hormone level at normal free T3 levels.
+Phenytoin, phenylbutazone, and salicylates cause a release of T3 from the binding proteins, thus leading to a reduction in the total T3 hormone level at normal free T3 levels.

 Autoantibodies to thyroid hormones can interfere with the assay.